-Often the pain will be most intense in the morning and can be worsened through stress, fatigue and cold or humid weather.
+Often the pain will be most intense in the morning and can be worsened through stress, fatigue, and cold or humid weather.
 Also, some areas of the body may become very sensitive to the touch and will cause a great deal of pain if pressure is applied to them.

 Approximately 80-90 % of fibromyalgia sufferers are women in middle age, although it is possible for men and younger people to also develop the disease.

 Causes of Fibromyalgia

-There is currently no known definite cause for fibromyalgia and much remains to be understood in this topic.
+There is currently no known definite cause for fibromyalgia and much remains to be understood on this topic.
 A great deal of research is ongoing to try and understand the underlying mechanisms that cause this disease.

 Treatment of Fibromyalgia

-There is currently no cure to fibromyalgia and sufferers will often live their entire life with the disease.
+There is currently no cure for fibromyalgia and sufferers will often live their entire life with the disease.
 Diagnosis of fibromyalgia may also be difficult as pain and other symptoms can vary and there are no laboratory tests that can diagnose the disease.

-There are currently 3 FDA-approved drugs that treat fibromyalgia; these include duloxetine, milnacipran and pregabalin.
+There are currently 3 FDA-approved drugs that treat fibromyalgia; these include duloxetine, milnacipran, and pregabalin.
 Other commonly used medications include low doses of tricyclic antidepressants, such as amitriptyline or nortriptyline, and gabapentin.

-There are also other, alternative treatments that are often used in treatment of fibromyalgia symptoms.
+There are also other, alternative treatments that are often used in the treatment of fibromyalgia symptoms.
 Acupuncture, physiotherapy, massage therapy, yoga, pilates, aquatherapy, and chiropractic therapies are used by many to alleviate the pain caused by fibromyalgia.

 Since fibromyalgia is known to disrupt sleep, it is often difficult to get enough rest while suffering from the disease.
-Steps to sleep better that may be taken include: avoiding caffeine, alcohol and exercise in the night, having a dark sleeping area (free of distractions), having a comfortable mattress, and trying to relax before going to bed.
+Steps to sleep better that may be taken include: avoiding caffeine, alcohol, and exercise in the night, having a dark sleeping area (free of distractions), having a comfortable mattress, and trying to relax before going to bed.

 Even though there are no cures for this disorder, there are treatments and lifestyle changes that can help alleviate the symptoms.
-Even though fibromyalgia is a chronic disease that may last a lifetime, it is possible for sufferers to lead a productive and healthy life.
+Even though fibromyalgia is a chronic disease that may last a lifetime, it is possible for sufferers to lead productive and healthy life.